Hi! Today we are taking a look at pirate weapons.

 You could try this Jake and the Neverland Pirates Cardboard Sword.
 It is actually pretty neat.

-This is one great looking felt pirate sword!
+This is one great looking pirate sword crafted out of felt.
 I love felt, don’t you?

 Here is an easy pirate sword made from wood.
 Great way to get some hands-on carpentry learning in!